pyCrawler/learngit/readme.txt

 # Git is a version control system, and is free software.
-# Git is a distributed version constrol system.
+# Git is a darling version constrol system.
 ---